streamnative/pulsar-hub/offloaders/gcs/2.5.1/gcs.md

     ./bin/pulsar-perf produce -r 1000 -s 2048 test-topic
     ```

-4. The offloading operation starts after a ledge rollover is trigged.
-To ensure offload data successfully, it is recommended that you wait until several ledge rollovers are triggered.
+4. The offloading operation starts after a ledger rollover is trigged.
+To ensure offload data successfully, it is recommended that you wait until several ledger rollovers are triggered.
 In this case, you might need to wait for a second.
-You can check the ledge status using pulsarctl.
+You can check the ledger status using pulsarctl.

     ```
     ./bin/pulsarctl topics internal-stats test-topic